solita/solita.github.com/_posts/2020-04-07-trying-out-julia.md

 | Plots      | Basic plotting support                            |
 | StatsPlots | Extended plotting support e.g. dataframes support |

-This is achieved with the package manager in REPL by first issuing the ]-mark and then just `"activate <env_name>"` and then `"add HTTP"` and so on.
-Quite handy, I especially like that the package manager is baked into the REPL and not a completely separate tool.
+This is achieved with the package manager in the REPL by first issuing the ]-character and then just `"activate <env_name>"` and then `"add HTTP"` and so on.
+This is quite handy, I especially like that the package manager is baked into the REPL instead of being a completely separate tool.
 Now for some basic coding

 ```julia
 using HTTP, JSON, Plots, StatsPlots